Skip to main content

 Buy clean energy certificates.
 Another way to help spur the renewable energy market and cut global warming pollution is to buy "wind certificates" or "green tags."
 Doing this means you're supporting the addition of clean power to the nation's energy grid in place of electricity from fossil fuels.
 For more information, see Green-e.

 Get an energy audit.
 Ask your utility company for a home energy audit to help you find out where your home is poorly insulated or energy-inefficient.
-This can save 1,000 pounds of carbon dioxide per year.
+Fixing the deficiencies can save 1,000 pounds of carbon dioxide per year.

 Global Warming Solutions